Maffew is a hairdresser, marketer, and dabbler in many things who enjoys sharing knowledge about the science of hair coloring and hair care.

-High quality salon bleach can lift up to eight levels in one process on virgin hair depending on brand used, but if you have dyed your hair with dark dye or are using a cheap bleach powder, you can only expect around three levels of lift generally.
+High-quality salon bleach can lift up to eight levels in one process on virgin hair depending on the brand used, but if you have dyed your hair with dark dye or are using a cheap bleach powder, you can only expect around three levels of lift generally.

 You can avoid mistakes and disappointment by choosing a color that isn't out of range of what you can actually achieve.

 The first thing you need to do to lighten dark hair is to section your hair out properly.
 Hair that has been sectioned out is easier to lighten because you can apply the bleach quickly and evenly to your entire head.
 The best way to do this is to part your hair straight down the middle from your forehead to the nape of your neck, then once more from one ear to the next, and clip each section aside.

 This sectioning divides your hair up into four quadrants, and you will apply bleach to your hair one quadrant at a time.
 To apply your bleach to a section, take thin layers of hair from the section you're working in and brush bleach onto each side.
 Begin from the top layer, and move downwards through layers until you reach the bottom.
 After you complete a section, you can proceed to the next and simply repeat this process until your entire head is covered.